-Father Yod had 13 beautiful young wives, many of whom bore his children and they all lived with their extended tribe in a mansion in the Hollywood Hills.
-Yod was driven around in a white Rolls Royce and treated like a king, although he left the details of running the kingdom to his harem.
+Father Yod had a council of 13 beautiful goddesses, some of whom became his wives, and some of whom bore his children.
+They lived with their extended tribe in a mansion in the Hollywood Hills.
+Yod was driven around in a white Rolls Royce and treated like a king, although he left the details of running the kingdom to the goddess council.

 I love this shot of Yod’s Temple Dragons (his sons), all of whom were very well-trained by their dad in bow-and-arrow as well as martial arts.
 Although the group worshiped peace and love, obviously nobody fucked with this commune when the Savage Sons were around.

 Like many charismatic leaders of the hippie movement, Yod has been treated badly by the media, which usually paints him as a Manson-like cult leader.
 Isn’t it weird how anyone who tries to wear a ceremonial hat is branded a fraud and “occult” cult-leader, but when the Pope puts on a similar hat, it’s called “religion” and treated with the utmost respect?
 How organized religion pulls off this scam is beyond me.
 It’s all magic, and it all runs on the same spiritual juices no matter who wears the big hat or what that hat looks like.